LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/_index.md

 lastEditorGitHub: # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

+JavaScript in React, Conditional Rendering, and the `map` function

 ## Learning Objectives